yusufmertcel/Pusula_YusufMert_Celikarslan/README.md

 </ol>
 </p>

-<p>Model evaluation step did only to extract feature importances of each feature.
-Preprocessed dataset saved into the dataset folder as an csv file for future use.
+<p>The model evaluation step was performed only to extract the feature importance of each feature.
+The pre-processed dataset was saved as a csv file in the dataset folder for future use.
 </p>

 ### Project Configuration